tgrrr/cookiecutter-data-science-r/README.md

 ### Requirements to use the cookiecutter template:

+Even though this is for R, cookiecutter still requries Python to setup and install

 -----------
  - Python 2.7 or 3.5
  - [Cookiecutter Python package](http://cookiecutter.readthedocs.org/en/latest/installation.html) >= 1.4.0: This can be installed with pip by or conda depending on how you manage your Python packages: